Dixiecrat

-The States' Rights Democratic Party (whose members are often called the Dixiecrats), also colloquially referred to as the Dixiecrat Party, was a short-lived segregationist, States' Rights, and old southern democratic political party in the United States, active primarily in the South.
+The States' Rights Democratic Party (whose members are often called the Dixiecrats), also colloquially referred to as the Dixiecrat Party, was a short-lived segregationist, states' rights, and Southern Democratic political party in the United States, active primarily in the South.

 It arose due to a Southern regional split in opposition to the national Democratic Party.
 After President Harry S. Truman, the leader of the Democratic Party, ordered integration of the military in 1948 and other actions to address civil rights of African Americans, including the first presidential proposal for comprehensive civil and voting rights, many Southern white politicians who objected to this course organized themselves as a breakaway faction.
 They wished to protect the ability of states to decide on racial segregation.
 Its members were referred to as "Dixiecrats", a portmanteau of "Dixie", referring to the Southern United States, and "Democrat".

 In the 1930s, a political realignment occurred largely due to the New Deal policies of President Franklin D. Roosevelt.
 While many Democrats in the South supported substantive economic intervention, civil rights for African Americans were not specifically incorporated within the New Deal agenda, due in part to Southern control over many key positions of power within the U.S. Congress.
 Supporters assumed control of the state Democratic parties in part or in full in several Southern states.
 They opposed racial integration and wanted to retain Jim Crow laws and other aspects of de jure and de facto racial discrimination.
 On non-racial issues, they held heterogeneous beliefs.
 Despite the Dixiecrats' success in several states, Truman was narrowly re-elected.
 After the 1948 election, its leaders generally returned to the Democratic Party, at least for a time, although the Dixiecrats weakened Democratic identity among white Southerners.
 The Dixiecrats' standard bearer, Senator Strom Thurmond of South Carolina, eventually switched to the Republican Party in 1964, in opposition to national civil rights legislation.